grosser/concern/Readme.md

-Seperation of concerns without meta-madness and namespace pollution.
+Seperation of concerns with clean namespaces.

 Normal includes and extensions pollute the namespace and share private/protected.
 With concern, everything stays in the Concern, can access the concerned and keep namespaced+private.

 Install
 =======
- - As Rails plugin: `script/plugin install git://github.com/grosser/concern.git `
+ - As Rails plugin: `rails plugin install git://github.com/grosser/concern.git `
- - As gem: ` sudo gem install concern `
+ - As gem: ` gem install concern `

 Usage
 =====
-Simple usage:
+Simple:
     # a.rb
     require 'concern'
     class A